Beyond Centralization: Exploring A New Era At The World Blockchain Summit

 Lunch Sponsor – Payper

-Bronze Sponsor- BitGo, M2 , Block Convey, Genesis Digital Assets , Hedge , Golfin
+Bronze Sponsor- BitGo, M2 , Block Convey, Genesis Digital Assets , Hedge , Golfin, Build-AI

-Pitch Partners - Reat Capital , soukcola , MeAI , Zherpa , FidesInnova Labs
+Pitch Partners – Reat Capital , soukcola , MeAI , Zherpa , FidesInnova Labs, Pentagon Games

-Exhibitors- DSQ Solutions , Reltime, Qoneqt , C# Corner , Islamic Dinar
+Exhibitors- DSQ Solutions , Reltime, Qoneqt , C# Corner , Islamic Dinar, Technoloader, Verichains, Vault, Ecotrader, Ideofuzion, NuChain, LCX

 Official Accommodation Partner- HotelPlanner